Submarine Seahawk

 Submarine Seahawk is a 1958 World War II film directed by Spencer Gordon Bennet and starring John Bentley and Brett Halsey.
 The film was originally released as a double feature with Paratroop Command.
 The plot tells the story of a by-the-book officer (in his first command in the Pacific war) who is ordered to take his submarine on a reconnaissance mission to locate a fleet of Japanese fighting ships the Allies have lost track of.
 At first, the rest of the crew resent his distant manner and the way he keeps avoiding taking on the Japanese.

 Plot

+The plot tells the story of a by-the-book officer (in his first command in the Pacific war) who replaces a captain the crew likes but against his wishes is needed on shore.
+The new captain is ordered to take his submarine on a reconnaissance mission to locate a fleet of Japanese fighting ships the Allies have lost track of.
+At first the rest of the crew resent his distant manner and the way he keeps avoiding taking on the Japanese.
+In time they learn why and the captain begins to understand how to get along with his officers and crew.
+The fleet is found and the captain calls in bombers on his own position.
+Some of the crew are trapped in a flooding compartment and accept that they will be abandoned if it is needed to save the boat.
+Eventually they are rescued and the submarine escapes, sinking an aircraft carrier on the way back to Pearl Harbor.